apigee/api-platform-samples/sample-proxies/conditional-policy/README.md

 This sample demonstrates conditional policy enforcement on the Apigee API Platform.
 Conditional policy enforcement enables you to execute a policy based on a condition defined on a flow.

-The condition in this sample evaluates a custom HTTP header called “responsetime”.
+The condition in this sample evaluates a custom HTTP header called "responsetime".
 When “true”, a Python script executes to populates custom response headers with metrics about the request.
-When “responsetime” is “false” or is omitted from the request, the Python script is bypassed and the metrics do not appear in the response.
+When "responsetime" is "false" or is omitted from the request, the Python script is bypassed and the metrics do not appear in the response.

-For example, the following cURL command passes the “responsetime” header as "true":
+For example, the following cURL command passes the "responsetime" header as "true":

 `curl -i -H "responsetime:true" "http://$org-$env.$api_domain/v1/timer"`

 The response body always contains the string "Hello, Guest!".
-When “responsetime” is "true", the response alson contains the headers prefixed by "X-Apigee":
+When "responsetime" is "true", the response also contains the headers prefixed by "X-Apigee":

 ```
 HTTP/1.1 200 OK